 The clean-up and restoration work was divided into three phases:

 As a temporary measure, sittings of both the Lower and Upper Houses (two each) were held at the Auditorium of the Central Bank, but with the opening of the Fifth Session of the Third Parliament on November 5, 1990, sittings were once again held in the Red House, not at its customary place, but at the southern Chamber.
 It was not until July 26, 1991, that the traditional Chamber was restored to its original status, and Parliament reconvened in that Chamber with a rededication and memorial service, in which a commemorative plaque bearing the names of all those killed in and around the Red House, was unveiled.
 An eternal flame, symbolising "the need to be ever-vigilant in the protection of our democracy" was also lit outside.
-It stands, up to this day, atop the marble cenotaph on the eastern lawn and on which is inscribed the Oath of Allegiance of Members of Parliament, the National Anthem, the Affirmation of the People and the names of the victims of the attempted coup.
+It stood atop the marble cenotaph on the eastern lawn and is inscribed with the Oath of Allegiance of Members of Parliament, the National Anthem, the Affirmation of the People and the names of the victims of the attempted coup.
+The Eternal Flame and marble cenotaph have now been permanently erected along the pedestrianised Knox Street.

 With the re-election of the People's National Movement in 1992, the Red House became, once again, the center of controversy when a decision was taken to remove the resident sea serpent atop the building in order to replace it with a dove bearing an olive branch in its beak.
 The 20-pound dove, constructed out of copper, and painted white, designed by Ken Morris, was replaced on the night of January 11, 1992, and was timed with the ceremonial opening of the 1992 Parliamentary session.Today, the Red House still stands as the seat of the nation's Parliament and as a symbol of fortitude and democracy for the people of Trinidad and Tobago.